railcore/toolchanger/Fusion/README.md

 Railcore Toolchanger Layout Alpha v29.f3z = Railcore Y Carriage assembly that incorporates both E3D and Jubilee components.

 REL_RC_Mount_LDO v3.f3z = Remote Elastic Lock (REL) mount for Railcore using LDO stepper.
 This Fusion 360 model is just the mount, other components for the REL can be found on the Jubilee GitHub.
-Remix of Jubilee REL mount, design by Josha Vasquez.
+Remix of Jubilee REL mount, redesign by Josha Vasquez.

 rc_tc_BMG_v6_tool_assy vXX.f3z = remix of all printed Juilee tool using a Bondtech BMG and E3D V6.